treefishuk/Nomoni/docs/_getting_started/part-two-adding-a-second-module.md

 ```

-Obviously the stylesheet and script location is not ideal.
-So The next tutorial will cover making that better
+Ideally the styles would be in the head of the HTML document and the Javscript before the closing HTML tag.
+So The next tutorial will cover making that the case.
+For now this will do though.

 ## Step 11 : Update the Controller